SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 <img src="{{ site.baseurl }}/images/2021-10-20-state-of-blog-1yr-search-console-3.jpg" width="400" height="280" alt="Google Search Console: Top linking sites" title="Google Search Console: Top linking sites" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 I don't do any promotion for this blog: no Twitterage, no Instagrammatization, no Facebookery, nothing.
-The _only_ things I do are (a) mention it to people in conversation or email when it's relevant, and (b) veryoccasionally leave comments on somebody else's blog.
+The _only_ things I do are (a) mention it to people in conversation or email when it's relevant, and (b) very occasionally leave comments on somebody else's blog.
 The linking sites confirm this, being mostly places I've left comments on other blogs.

 <img src="{{ site.baseurl }}/images/2021-10-20-state-of-blog-1yr-search-console-4.jpg" width="400" height="274" alt="Google Search Console: Top linking text" title="Google Search Console: Top linking text" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 The text people use to link here is kind of amusing.
-Some of it's just my _nom de blog_, or the name of the blog, or the ubiquitous "here".
-But the "fda declares war on america" guy is&hellip; probably not paying attention to what I say.
+Some of it's just my _nom de blog_, or the name of the blog itself, or the ubiquitous "here".
+But the "fda declares war on america" guy is&hellip; probably not paying attention to what I have to say.
 Or linking to me as someone with whom they disagree, maybe?
 I didn't bother to track down the reference, so I dunno.
 But good luck to you, whoever you are.